 The school has been in existence for five full years, that is, from at least September 2014 and grades participating in statewide assessments must have been part of the school for at least the past three years.

-The nominated school should not have received the National Blue Ribbon Schools award in the past five years: 2014, 2015, 2016, 2017, or 2018.
+The nominated school has not received the National Blue Ribbon Schools award in the past five years: 2015, 2016, 2017, 2018, or 2019.

 The nominated school has no history of testing irregularities, nor have charges of irregularities been brought against the school at the time of nomination.
 If irregularities are later discovered and proven by the state, the U.S. Department of Education reserves the right to disqualify a school’s application and/or rescind a school’s award.

-The OCR should not have issued a violation letter of findings to the school district concluding that the nominated school or the district as a whole has violated one or more of the civil rights statutes.
+The OCR has not issued a violation letter of findings to the school district concluding that the nominated school or the district as a whole has violated one or more of the civil rights statutes.
 A violation letter of findings will not be considered outstanding if OCR has accepted a corrective action plan from the district to remedy the violation.

-The U.S. Department of Justice should not have a pending suit alleging that the nominated school or the school district as a whole has violated one or more of the civil rights statutes or the Constitution’s equal protection clause.
+The U.S. Department of Justice does not have a pending suit alleging that the nominated school or the school district as a whole has violated one or more of the civil rights statutes or the Constitution’s equal protection clause.